Gawen/life/Resume.md

 Sunday October 10 2010 to Saturday January 01 2011

 ### QA Engineer & Release Manager @ Allmyapps
-Tuesday October 05 2010 to now
+Tuesday October 05 2010 to Friday October 12 2012

 ![Avatar](http://gawen.me/life/images/allmyapps_avatar.png)
 * Build an expert system which detects new versions of application and help human to integrate them in the Allmyapps' catalogue.